 - To promote the continuing recruitment of professional talent to the textile industries and its enhancement throughout individual careers.
 The professionalism is shown by self-confidence and flair; technical, economic or design capability; rational and systematic thought; creativity and judgement; sensitivity to the environment, and to other professions, nationalities and cultures; appreciation of the global range of textile activities and the changing requirements of the market place, and a lifetime commitment to personal education and professional advancement and development

 - To define quality in textile education and training to help young people become professionals and to recognise basic training and practical application by the award of professional qualifications

 - To recognise excellence and achievement in the operation and products of the textile industries and to encourage creative contributions to the advancement of knowledge, to practical technology, and to management, marketing, design and education

 - To make information available through publications, conferences, and the increasing power of electronic networking

-- To maintain a code of good practice, with ethics, values, trust and respect, appropriate in the conduct of professionals; and to support members in following this out
+- To maintain a code of good practice, with ethics, values, trust and respect, appropriate in the conduct of professionals and to support members in following this through

 - To educate the public and inform governments on the realities of the textile industries